 #3 – Neuro Linguistic Programming (NLP)

-The basic concept of NLP, is to observe your limiting thoughts and recreate better, more meaningful neurolinguistic responses, using fun and creative tools.
-It is known to takeaway deep-seeded beliefs in minutes!
+The basic concept of NLP is to observe your limiting thoughts and replace them with better, more meaningful neuro linguistic responses, using fun and creative tools.
+It is proven to take away deep-rooted beliefs in minutes!

-I use NLP in my own day-to-day life, as well as a part of my coaching.
-So I’d be happy to help you integrate it into your own life!
+While the techniques are beyond the scope of this article, you can explore this powerful approach by reading more about it or working directly with an NLP practitioner.
+I use NLP in my own day-to-day life, as well as a part of my coaching, and I’d be happy to share tools and tips with you.
 Feel free to get in touch.

 Freeing The Vijnanamaya Kosha, The Upper Mind